zanextilda/kuwo-dl/README.md

 A Python script to download fully tagged tracks and albums from from kuwo.cn and save the track metadata.

 ## Features
+- [NEW] Search for tracks to obtain a Track URL or Album URL without needing a VPN
 - Config menu is inside the python file at the top.
 - Download tracks or albums by providing a URL.